To celebrate International Women’s Day, here is a look at milestone moments that shaped women’s lives in Canada since the 20th century.

 1918

-Women obtained the right to vote in federal elections, except for certain ethnic groups excluded by law.
-For example, Asian and Indigenous women were still not allowed to vote.
+Women over the age of 21 are given the right to vote in federal elections, except for certain ethnic groups excluded by law.
+For example, Asian and Indigenous women are still not allowed to vote.

 1940